-As with other supplements, it’s best to consult your healthcare provider before taking spirulina or chlorella, especially in high doses.
-This is particularly important because they may interact with certain medications, such as blood thinners (
+As with all supplements, it’s best to talk with your healthcare provider before taking spirulina or chlorella, especially in high doses.

-Additionally, consumers should only buy supplements from trusted brands to ensure their safety.
+Additionally, consumers should only buy supplements from a reputable brand that has undergone third-party testing to ensure safety.

 Chlorella and spirulina are forms of algae that are highly nutritious and safe to eat for most people.

-They are associated with many health benefits, including lowered risk factors for heart disease and improved blood sugar control.
+They’re associated with many health benefits, including lowered risk factors for heart disease and improved blood sugar management.